What we publish

 We publish fiction, poetry, creative nonfiction, hybrid works, translations, book reviews & visual art.
 We are a biannual online publication.
 We love a wide range of genres and styles, especially writing that is innovative in form and progressive in content.

-This year, we wanted to bookend our Winter issue with the Summer issue.
+This year, we wanted to bookend our Fall issue with the Spring issue.
 And so, after Issue 35: First Words, comes Issue 36: Last Words.
 We want you to send us your writing that has all the charge and desperation and absolute importance of the last words you'll ever write.
 We want the last words between lovers, the utterances that eek out of the cracks of a broken heart or perhaps the lines that break the heart of another.
 We want the last words before everything went sideways, before everything ended and perhaps began anew in that ending.
 What are the words you would share with us if they were the only things we'd remember you by?
 How do your characters want to be remembered?
 What is the secret you need us to know before you go or the truth that comes out, that slips, that last thing you wish we'd ever hear but can't take back anymore now that it's out?
 If you had one last thing to give us, one last thing to say, one last thing part of yourself that needed a voice before the silence, what would it be?
 We want that.
 But more important than any theme, we welcome all submissions as long as they're honest and authentic - what we want most of all is your best work.
 Work must be original, created without the use of AI, and previously unpublished (with the exception of translations - see genre guidelines).

 Not sure if your work is suited to our magazine?
 Find out what we like by reading our current issue